Stuycs-K/p03-final-09f-chens-sarkerd/README.md

 - bomb special (hit 2 squares with 1 fire)
 - hitting consecutive times (debatable to keep/remove, since the game is kept on a 3x3 it might be unfair and end game too fast)
 - handle multiple games (ex.
 2 clients connect, game 1, third client connects and waits for fourth client to start game 2 and so on)
+- handle early disconnects (win by default)

 ### Instructions:

-[WILL CHANGE WITH DEVELOPMENT]
+open a server.

-first client(P1) hosts the server.
+first client(P1) connects to server.

 second client(P2) connects to server.

 client prompts for the two ship locations, one at a time. players type in where the ships are.

-client prompts for bomb location, one at a time. players type in where they want to drop the bomb, and the client will show different symbols depending on if it hits or misses.
+client prompts for bomb location, one at a time. players type in where they want to drop the bomb, and the client will show different symbols depending on if it hits or misses. regular battleship rules, except on a smaller grid.

 ### Resources/ References: